Andreaj42/Andreaj42.github.io/_projects/JupyterHub.md

 release-date: 2023-04-01
 ---

-# The Movies Project
+# JupyterHub Project

 The JupyterHub is available from <a href="https://jupyter.andrea-joly.fr"> **Jupyter.andrea-joly.fr** </a>

+Installation and configuration of a JupyterHub to run Jupyter Notebooks on a cluster.
+The main advantage of this installation is the possibility to increase the resources for intensive calculations.
+JupyterHub also brings the power of notebooks to groups of users.

 ![image-title-here](/images/projects/JupyterHub/architecture.png){:class="img-responsive"}

 <p class="text-center">
-{% include elements/button.html link="https://jupyter.org/hub" text="Learn More" %}
+{% include elements/button.html target="_blank" link="https://jupyter.org/hub" text="Learn More" %}
 </p>